Dally in the Alley: Community Background 1866-1925

-Present Times: Since 1977
+Dally in the Alley History: Since 1977

 The very first "Dally" was held in 1977 on the first Saturday after Labor Day.
 The fair didn't have its official "Dally in the Alley" title until 1982, named by Allen Schaerges, long-time Cass Corridor resident.
 Since then, the Dally has grown and expanded to what it is today; a popular music arts and music festival bringing in thousands of visitors.

 Along with new artists and performers each year, there also comes the year's Dally in the Alley Poster, used to advertise the event.
 Each year, the community calls upon a local artist to create the specially designed poster and is showcased throughout the neighborhood.
-Most party stores, notably Marcus Market and University Market (located on Forrest and Third), have the posters from each year displayed on their walls.
+Most party stores, notably Marcus Market and University Market (located on Forest and Third), have the posters from each year displayed on their walls.
 Posters from each year can be found on the Dally's website.

-In 2020 and 2021 the NCCU cancelled Dally in the Alley due to the COVID-19 pandemic, but they plan on having one in 2022.
+In 2020 and 2021 the NCCU cancelled Dally in the Alley due to the COVID-19 pandemic, but they planned on having one in 2022.
+The event returned in 2022 for its 43rd year, on September 10.

 Vendors

-Dally in the Alley over the years has displayed numerous vendors.
-The vendors make the event a place to shop and eat.
-The Dally features Detroit's local music talent and beer for about 12 hours.
-The vendors are arranged in a first come, first served manner.
+Dally in the Alley over the years has featured numerous vendors.
+The vendors provide shopping and food.
+The Dally features Detroit's local music talent and beer for 12 hours.
+Vendors' arrangements are first come, first served.
 A small fee is also applied to those partaking in the Dally as vendors.
 Vendors provide a plethora of items for Dally guests.

 A few things sold at the vendors are homemade jewelry, unique arts and crafts, music records, t-shirts, etc. Art and poetry workshops are also provided.
 Dally in the Alley caters to adults and children; they offer family-friendly activities.
 Some vendors will provide stations for arts and crafts and face painting.
 Attendees of Dally in the Alley are surrounded by many of Detroit's local restaurants.
 There is a whole district just for the food offered.
 Some of the food vendors Dally in the Alley hosts are Amicci's Pizza, Turkey Tom, Taste of Ethiopia, Oslo, Kola's Kitchen, and Mario's.
 One of the features of the vendors is the beer.
-Dally in the Alley offers a full day of drink non-stop beer.
+Beer is on sale throughout the course of the Dally.
 Incidentally, Dally in the Alley as the name of the event is a medieval drinking song.
-Dally in the Alley started in the Cass Corridor which has been renamed Midtown.
+Dally in the Alley started in the Cass Corridor which developers recently rebranded as just another section of Midtown.